Our seminars and customized trainings are now available in a live interactive online format.

 - Practical suggestions to design small group activities that are flexible, dynamic and powerful

-This seminar provides a great opportunity for participants to meet and share ideas with other educators who are also interested in maximizing guided reading and other small group formats to help their students achieve dramatic gains in reading.
+This seminar provides a great opportunity for participants to share ideas with other educators who are also interested in maximizing guided reading and other small group formats to help their students achieve dramatic gains in reading.

 On-Site Training Guarantee